DataDog/datadog-api-client-java/api_docs/v1/AwsLogsIntegrationApi.md

 > AWSLogsAsyncResponse aWSLogsCheckServicesAsync().body(body).execute();

-Asynchronous check for permissions for AWS log lambda config.

-### Overview
+Check permissions for Log Services

 Test if permissions are present to add log-forwarding triggers for the given services + AWS account.
 Input is the same as for EnableAWSLogServices.
-Done async, so can be repeatedly polled in a non-blocking fashion until the async request completes
+Done async, so can be repeatedly polled in a non-blocking fashion until the async request completes.
 - Returns a status of 'created' when it's checking if the permissions exists in the AWS account.

 - Returns a status of 'waiting' while checking.
 - Returns a status of 'checked and ok' if the Lambda exists.
 - Returns a status of 'error' if the Lambda does not exist.
-### Arguments
-* **`account_id`** [*required*, *default* = **None**]: Your AWS Account ID without dashes.
-* **`services`** [*required*, *default* = **None**]: Array of services IDs set to enable automatic log collection.
-Discover the list of available services with the Get list of AWS log ready services API endpoint

 ### Example